 For us, Pix4D is the premier 3D mapping software available on the market today.

-Headline features of Pix4D include: the ability to compare a variety of measurements simultaneously; mesh editing capabilities to ensure an even clearer 3D model; and 360° camera compatibility, which comes in particularly handy when mapping indoor areas and tight spaces, enabling drones to capture more space in less time.
+Headline features of Pix4D include the ability to compare a variety of measurements simultaneously; mesh editing capabilities to ensure an even clearer 3D model; and 360° camera compatibility.
+This comes particularly handy when mapping indoor areas and tight spaces, enabling drones to capture more space in less time.

-While some online reviews note that competitor PhotoScan is ‘cumbersome and clunky’, Pix4Dmapper Pro provides greater accuracy with less effort on the user’s part, with superb point cloud and ortho mosaic editors enabling you to have better perspective on aerial shots.
+While some online reviews note that competitor PhotoScan is ‘cumbersome and clunky’, Pix4Dmapper Pro provides greater accuracy with less effort on the user’s part, with superb point cloud and ortho-mosaic editors enabling you to have a better perspective on aerial shots.